ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

    \left( {\mathit{SEQ}\mathit{Equation}\mathit{ARABIC}103} \right) \\
    \end{matrix}

-where the components x′, y′, z′, abbreviated as r′, are given by
+where the components x', y', z', abbreviated as r', are given by

 .. math::